-We often say that selling your business will take a team of experts.
+We often say that selling your business in California will take a team of experts.
 The business broker is like the quarterback of that team.
-He or she will make sure that everyone is talking to everyone else, and that all documents that need to be made available are handled securely and confidentially.
-There are also a lot of legal intricacies of buying and selling a business in California.
+There are also numerous legal intricacies associated with buying and selling a business in California.

-To also be brutally honest, the buyer and the seller often come to the table with different expectations, and the attorney can be a good person to negotiate the parties beyond those differences.
+To be brutally honest, the Buyer and Seller often come to the table with different expectations, and the attorney can be a valuable mediator to negotiate between the parties beyond those differences.

 The Legality of Who

-In the sale of most businesses, it’s pretty obvious who owns the business being sold and who is doing the buying.
+In the sale of most businesses, it’s pretty obvious who owns the company being sold and who is doing the buying.
 However, in some cases, this is not as simple as it sounds.
-There are countless times when a business broker will be approached by someone who doesn’t have any money, doesn’t have the authority of the buyer to purchase the business, and might just be looking for a possible business to sell to someone else.
+There are countless instances when a business broker will be approached by someone who lacks the necessary funds, lacks the authority to purchase the business, and may simply be seeking a potential Buyer for the company.

-In other cases, the “seller” may be a lower-level person in the company or a family member looking to convince the actual owner to sell by having an offer or offers on the table.
-This is why it is so important to know who legally controls the company being sold and who legally controls the entity that is purchasing a business.
+In other cases, the “Seller” may be a lower-level person in the company or a family member looking to convince the actual owner to sell by having an offer or offers on the table.

 An attorney can help validate any claims and ensure that the business can be legally sold.